chofinn/pjsip_playground/README.md

     - no wav file in this repo, plz prepare ur own file
 - recorder.py
     - recorder 10 sec wav when call
+- myrecorder.py
+    - a recorder
+    - when oncall, input "a" to answer the call
+    - it will play a wav to the caller, then start recording for 10 sec
+    - after the recording is over, it will hangup the call